-- We estimate that maintenance capital expenditures will be \$16.8 million for the twelve months ending June 30, 2014 compared to \$19.5 million for the twelve months ended December 31, 2012.
+• We estimate that maintenance capital expenditures will be \$16.8 million for the twelve months ending June 30, 2014 compared to \$19.5 million for the twelve months ended December 31, 2012.
 Our maintenance capital expenditures are estimated based on the anticipated upkeep and overhaul requirements of our mining equipment and facilities.
-The majority of maintenance capital expenditures for the twelve months ending June 30, 2014 are related to investments in increasing surface tailings capacity and upgrades to our condensate system. - We estimate expansion capital expenditures will be \$13.7 million for the twelve months ending June 30, 2014, compared to \$7.9 million for the twelve months ended December 31, 2012.
+The majority of maintenance capital expenditures for the twelve months ending June 30, 2014 are related to investments in increasing surface tailings capacity and upgrades to our condensate system.

+We estimate expansion capital expenditures will be \$13.7 million for the twelve months ending June 30, 2014, compared to \$7.9 million for the twelve months ended December 31, 2012.
 Expansion capital expenditures for the twelve months ending June 30, 2014 include investments in projects designed to (1) increase our production yield further through continued debottlenecking of our materials flow and the introduction of other process efficiencies and (2) reactivate idle units.
-Expansion capital expenditures in the twelve months ended

-December 31, 2012 included \$3.9 million of expenditures to investigate expansion projects for future consideration.
+We anticipate that the productivity improvements from these capital expenditures will take effect in the second and third quarters of 2014.
+Expansion capital expenditures in the twelve months ended December 31, 2012 included \$3.9 million of expenditures to investigate expansion projects for future consideration.